abap34/eta/devdocs/ast.md

 3. Location information is preserved throughout for error reporting.
 4. The parser module provides specialized constructor functions that handle the creation of properly structured AST nodes.
 5. Each expression node is built using the generic `make-expr` function with the appropriate ExprHead enum value.
+6. The S-Expr type is used specifically to represent nested structures in quoted expressions, allowing for more accurate representation of quoted lists and compound data.